pfink/nuimo-openhab-python/README.md

 - [ ] Add support for the FLY_UPDOWN gesture
 - [ ] Add more alternative key mapping examples and introduction video for the recommended key mapping
 - [ ] Catch and treat HTTP errors from the REST API (e.g. 503)
-- [ ] Offer possibility to track the battery level within openHAB
+- [x] Offer possibility to track the battery level within openHAB
+- [ ] Allow sitemap configuration updates without restarting the app
 - [x] Logging
 - [x] Support icon sets
 - [x] Nuimo should be bound on a sitemap instead to the *Nuimo* group item.
 This will make the configuration more flexible and robust.